InDistill: Information flow-preserving knowledge distillation for model compression: Introduction

-Pruning approaches are applied to reduce the storage requirements or the inference time of a DNN \cite{choudhary2020comprehensive, liang2021pruning, ma2019resnet}.
-Unstructured pruning methods remove unimportant weights reducing the model's storage size, while structured pruning methods \cite{li2016pruning,luo2017thinet, ding2021resrep, chen2020dynamical, wang2021convolutional} remove the less important CNN filters reducing both the model's storage size and processing time.
-Furthermore, there have been efforts to combine KD and pruning for model compression, specifically \cite{aghli2021combining} proposes applying KD after pruning only to the untouched layers during the pruning phase, and \cite{chen2018shallowing} introduces an approach that utilizes KD for fine-tuning a pruned model.
-However, pruning a teacher model in order to achieve architectural alignment with the student and directly distill intermediate layers has not yet been considered.
+Pruning methods are applied to reduce storage requirements or inference time \cite{choudhary2020comprehensive, liang2021pruning, ma2019resnet}.
+Unstructured pruning \cite{yang2021comparative} removes unimportant weights reducing the model's storage size, while structured pruning \cite{li2016pruning,luo2017thinet, ding2021resrep, chen2020dynamical, wang2021convolutional} removes the less important CNN filters reducing both the model's storage size and processing time.
+Furthermore, prior work have explored combining KD with pruning for model compression.
+Some approaches apply pruning before KD~\cite{park2022prune}, while others prune and subsequently apply KD only to the layers unaffected by pruning~\cite{aghli2021combining} or use KD to fine-tune pruned models~\cite{chen2018shallowing}.
+However, none of the aforementioned methods follow the standard teacher-student paradigm; thus, they cannot be compared with typical KD approaches. \looseness=-1

-Furthermore, it is well known that during the training process a neural network undergoes several phases \cite{achille2017critical}.
+Furthermore, it is worth noting that during the training process, a neural network undergoes several phases \cite{achille2017critical}.
 More precisely, the first training epochs are considered responsible for the creation of the model's information flow paths.
-This fact has been taken into consideration by \cite{passalis2020heterogeneous} in order to effectively distill intermediate layers, by adopting a suitable learning scheme based on that idea.
-However, this learning scheme neglects the increasing distillation difficulty of successive intermediate layers, from shallower to deeper network parts.
+These paths represent the routes through which information travels and is processed within the network, effectively shaping the network's ability to learn.
+It is important to highlight that after their formation, these paths can only be fine-tuned through the rest of the training procedure.
+This critical fact has been taken into consideration in prior work~\cite{passalis2020heterogeneous} to effectively distill intermediate layers, without, however, taking into consideration the increasing distillation difficulty of successive intermediate layers, from shallower to deeper network parts.